sassoftware/sas-viya-sdk-js/documentation/docs/getting-started.md

 ## SAS Viya setup

-The SAS Visual Analytics SDK requires connecting to SAS Viya server.
-Server setup requirements are covered in the [SAS Viya Setup Guide](guides/viya-setup.md).
+The SAS Visual Analytics SDK requires either connecting directly to SAS Viya or exporting a SAS Report Package.
+Server setup requirements for connecting to SAS Viya are covered in the [SAS Viya Setup Guide](guides/viya-setup.md).

 ## Create a custom HTML tag